Flora Reviews… Fever (Dark Kings #16) by Donna Grant

 What did I like about Fever?

 I really enjoy the way that Ms Grant tells her stories; the pace her plots develop, the characters she introduces us to and the fantasy world she creates.
 Although I haven’t read this series from the beginning, I have quickly become captivated and engaged in the adventures Ms Grant has taken us on.

-I enjoyed the thriller aspect of this story and the way that all of the characters were working together to try and solve it.
-I appreciated the various twists, turns, subterfuge and surprises that Ms Grant weaved into this paranormal romance story, not only with Keltan and Bernadette’s romance but within the other plot lines too.
+The thriller aspect of this story was great as was the way that all of the characters were working together to try and solve it.
+I appreciated the various twists, turns, subterfuge and surprises that Ms Grant weaved into this paranormal romance story, not only with Keltan and Bernadette’s romance but within the other plotlines too.

 And while we’re talking about characters, those of you who have read my reviews before will know that I definitely enjoy a story more deeply if the female protagonist is intelligent, resilient and has plenty of gumption; I wasn’t disappointed here, Bernadette was all of these and more and I was completely engaged in her story.

 Fever gave me all the feels that I’m looking for; it made me chuckle out loud, wipe the odd tear from my eyes, had me on the edge of my seat with tension and gave me yummy flutters of arousal; in short – I was hooked from the first page to the last.